Gioachino Rossini: Influence and legacy

 In the early 20th century Rossini received tributes from both Ottorino Respighi, who had orchestrated excerpts from the Péchés de vieillesse both in his ballet la boutique fantasque (1918) and in his 1925 suite Rossiniana, and from Benjamin Britten, who adapted music by Rossini for two suites, Soirées musicales (Op.
 9) in 1937 and Matinées musicales (Op.
 24) in 1941.
 Richard Osborne singles out the three-volume biography of Rossini by Giuseppe Radiciotti (1927–1929) as an important turning point towards positive appreciation, which may also have been assisted by the trend of neoclassicism in music.
 A firm re-evaluation of Rossini's significance began only later in the 20th century in the light of study, and the creation of critical editions, of his works.
 A prime mover in these developments was the "Fondazione G. Rossini" which was created by the city of Pesaro in 1940 using the funds which had been left to the city by the composer.
 Since 1980 the "Fondazione" has supported the annual Rossini Opera Festival in Pesaro.

 In the 21st century, the Rossini repertoire of opera houses around the world remains dominated by Il barbiere, La Cenerentola being the second most popular.
 Several other operas are regularly produced, including Le comte Ory, La donna del lago, La gazza ladra, Guillaume Tell, L'italiana in Algeri, La scala di seta, Il turco in Italia and Il viaggio a Reims.
 Other Rossini pieces in the current international repertory, given from time to time, include Adina, Armida, Elisabetta regina d'Inghilterra, Ermione, Mosé in Egitto and Tancredi.
 The Rossini in Wildbad festival specialises in producing the rarer works.
 (Note: In 2018 the company's recent and planned productions included Eduardo e Cristina, Giovanna d'Arco, L'equivoco stravagante, Maometto II, Zelmira and Moïse et Pharaon.)
 The Operabase performance-listing website records 2,319 performances of 532 productions of Rossini operas in 255 venues across the world in the three years 2017–2019.
 All of Rossini's operas have been recorded.
 (Note: For recordings as at 2005, see the survey by Richard Farr.)

+In 2025, an opera buffa titled Casa Rossini was composed by Paolo Fradiani, featuring Gioachino Rossini in the role of himself.
+The opera was performed the same year at the Foyer of the Teatro Ventidio Basso in Ascoli Piceno.